What it’s like moving to PDX

 In Portland, the average we’ve found is right around that $50 to $60 a day mark.
 We have a spot right now that averages out to about $36 a day, but there are a couple of half days in there.
 So, childcare was a little bit more expensive, but your overall daily life is going to be about the same.

 What else?
 Right now, I pay $60 a month for the internet.
-At this very moment, gas is $2.77 a gallon.
+At the time gas was $2.77 a gallon.
 So, for us, there was no real cost that really threw us off guard, apart from the childcare.

 Learn More: Six Simple Steps to Moving to Portland